Email-builder/grunt-email-builder/readme.md

 }
 ```

-In your html files you can either inline the css on elements or inline css into styletags in the file by using data-placement on the link tag
+In your html files you can either inline the css on elements or inline css into styletags in the file by using data-placement on the link tag.
 ```html
   <link rel="stylesheet" data-placement="inline"     href="../css/inline.css" type="text/css" />
   <link rel="stylesheet" data-placement="style-tag"  href="../css/style.css"  type="text/css" />